 Prerequisite: Mediart 102, or Mediart 120, or Mediart 104 with a grade of C or better.
+Lecture, 2 hours; laboratory, 2 hours.
 Intermediate level course dealing with motion graphics for film and television using digital imaging and animation software, with an emphasis on Photoshop and After Effects, including layers, masks, filters, animation techniques and output to video, via demonstrations, practicums, and exercises.